HGVSnomenclature/VarNomen/_bg-material/glossary.md

 *   SNV
     :   Single Nucleotide Variant (SNV).
 Term preferred over SNP.

+*   splice acceptor site (SA)
+    :   the 3' splice site, at the end of the intron/start of the exon

+*   splice donor site (SD)
+    :   the 5' splice site, at the end of the exon/start of the intron

+*   splice site
+    :   the site in a precursor messenger RNA (pre-mRNA) transcript that is cleaved to remove the intron.

+*   splicing
+    :   the process removing specific segments (the inrons) of a precursor messenger RNA (pre-mRNA) transcript.
+When an intron is removed the flanking RNA segments (the exons) are joined together (ligated)

 *   substitution
     :   one letter of the DNA, RNA or amino acid code is replaced (substituted) by one other letter